michaelkalish2008/ds-guide/README.md

 #### 5. Set Up Your Project Environment

-Once Python is installed, create a virtual environment for this project:
+Once Python is installed, create a virtual environment for this project.
+For ference, we are using this guidance: https://docs.python.org/3.12/tutorial/venv.html

 ```bash
 # Navigate to your project directory